idealneil/arch-install-guide/README.md

 cfdisk /dev/sda  (or cfdisk /dev/nvme0n1)
 ```

-- Create boot and root partitions.
-Traditionally you would have a swap partition, but we will create a swap file later in the installation.
-If you have mulitple hard dives, set up the second (larger drive) as your home partition.
+Create boot and root partitions.
+We will create a swap file later in the installation.
+If you have mulitple hard dives, set up the larger drive as your home partition.

 Example layout:

 ```
 sda1    /boot    1G    EFI partition
-sda2    /root    Rest of space on sda (Linux file system) sdb1    /home    (or /dev/nvme0n1p1 ~ optional if you have an extra drive)
+sda2    /root    Rest of space on sda (Linux file system) sdb1    /home    (or /dev/nvme0n1p1 - Linux file system)
 ```

 ### Format the partitions